camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 With this release, the implementation of [`TaskService#handleBpmnError`][javadocs-taskservice-handleBpmnError] now throws a `NotFoundException` instead of a `NullValueException` in case no task with the given id exists.
 If the provided task id or error code are null or empty, a `BadUserRequestException` is thrown.
-For more information about the reporting Bpmn Error in Task, please check the [User Task][user-task-reference] documentation.

 Additionally, the implementation of [`TaskService#handleEscalation`][javadocs-taskservice-handleEscalation] was, too.
 It now also throws a `NotFoundException` instead of a `NullValueException` in case no task with the given id exists.
 If the provided task id or